corcor322/FinancialTracker/README.md

 - Many thanks to Raymond, my Java bootcamp instructor, for being on standby to help with issues in my code and navigating git/github.
+- A big thank you to Cameron for helping me debug my writeToFile method.
-- Special thanks to Carmen and Aaron for their motivation, advice, and helping me find the curly brace in the haystack.
+- Special thanks to Carmen and Aaron for their motivation, advice, help finding curly braces, and teaching me about the temporal adjuster.